-Misuse of the “final” dit dit (EE) before the end of QSO
+Misuse of the “final” dit dit (EE) before the very end of QSO

-A recent harmful trend among less experienced CW operators, who often lack the luxury of being guided by an experienced but still up-to-date Old Timer, or the confusion of a myriad of Apps and websites giving contradicting information, is the mis use of the “dit dit” and this post will address this.
+A recent trend among less experienced CW operators, who often lack the luxury of being guided by an experienced but still up-to-date Old Timer, or the confusion of a myriad of Apps and websites giving contradicting information, is the misuse of the “dit dit” and this post will address this.

 Firstly, we have a lot of sympathy for the well intentioned newcomers, and even old timers who returned to CW after a long absence, and the lack of authoritative information available to them, which this series of articles under the Operating category will seek to address via Quality True Telegraphists.

-In this post we address one of these recent negative trends in CW protocol evolution, having previously addressed a harmless trend, namely the gradual obsolescence of the <CT> Prosign in general QSO usage.
-This negative trend is the misuse and abuse of the “dit dit” which is optional at the end of a QSO.
+In this post we address one of these recent negative trends in CW protocol evolution, the misuse and abuse of the “dit dit” which is optional but should occur at the very end of a QSO.

-Let us first, address what the “EE” signifies, and also as it is optional, what other options exist, before we address the current harmful misuse and abuse.
+Let us first, address what the “EE” signifies, and also, since it is optional, what other options exist, before we address the current misuse and abuse.

 Picture two operators who are enjoying their QSO.
 Having exchange various information, they come toward the end of the contact.
-They exchange greetings, best wishes, such as 77, HPE CUAGN, 73 and so forth, and then they hand it over, having made their “final”, to the other operator to make a “final”.
+They exchange greetings, best wishes, such as 77, HPE CUAGN, 73 and so forth, and then having made their “final” (ending with <SK> before sending the callsigns and KN, they hand it over to the other operator to make his or her own “final”.

 There are a number of options available to you at the end of your own final over.
 You can just send the callsigns and <KN> inviting the other to transmit, leaving it open as to whether this is your final final or not, since after all, you may be open to a longer QSO if the other operator also so wishes.

-Or, you can end your final over with <SK> if you wish to signal that you have no further information and would like this to be your final over.
-Do this just before sending the callsigns and ending <KN> as otherwise if you end with <SK> after the callsigns, this might cause anyone listening on the frequency who can hear you but not the other station, to jump in and start calling you.
+Or, you can end your final over with <SK>, if you wish to signal that you have no further information and would like this to be your final over.
+Do this just before sending the callsigns and ending <KN> as otherwise if you end with <SK> after the callsigns, this might cause anyone listening on the frequency who can hear you but not the other station, to jump in and start calling you already.

 The right thing therefore to do is this: send the <SK> at the end of your last over unless you are open to the possibility of yet another over, and follow it by the callsigns.
 Here is an example, you are OE9ZZZ and you have sent your QSL info, best wishes, and HPE CUAGN and have nothing more, and would like to signal this is your final, you’d send this to your QSO partner G7ABC: